(Case Study)

 A vendor-agnostic AI advisory practice

-A repeatable methodology for integrating AI into team workflows
+A repeatable methodology .MD and systems for integrating AI into business workflows

-The 10 Source Packs framework feeds AI the inputs it needs to produce real strategic work, not generic output.
+Custom frameworks feed AI the inputs it needs to produce real strategic work, tailored to your business, not generic output.

 Most teams hiring AI consultants get advice.
 The teams hiring me get advice plus a demonstration.